egoist/poi.js.org/docs/README.md

 ### Babel

-JS files and `script` tags in single-file components are transpiled by Babel.
+JS files and `script` tags in Vue single-file components are transpiled by Babel.
 We only use one preset by default: [babel-preset-vue-app](https://github.com/egoist/babel-preset-vue-app).

-poi will use `.babelrc` if it exists, you can also set `babelrc` option in config file to disable itself, check out [full reference](https://babeljs.io/docs/usage/api/#options) for `babel` option.
+poi will use `.babelrc` if it exists, you can also set `babelrc` option in config file to disable itself, check out [related babel docs](https://babeljs.io/docs/usage/api/#options).

 Feel free to use [babel-preset-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/babel-preset-react-app) or [babel-preset-preact-app](https://github.com/developit/babel-preset-preact) and so on to work with other frameworks.